- Homosexuality

 Homosexual activity in Nova Scotia is legal.

-Censorship of LGBT Issues in Nova Scotia is no censorship.
+Censorship of LGBT issues in Nova Scotia is no censorship.

 Legal recognition of non-binary gender in Nova Scotia is recognized.

-LGBT discrimination in Nova Scotia is illegal.
+LGBT discrimination in Nova Scotia is unknown.

 Same-sex adoption in Nova Scotia is legal.